 Banco de Portugal takes part in working groups of the Organisation for Economic Co-operation and Development (OECD) on economic issues, financial markets and statistics.

 The OECD is an international organisation for co-operation and its mission is to promote policies that will improve the economic and social well-being of people around the world.

 The Bank is a founding member of the OECD’s International Network on Financial Education (INFE), which promotes principles and best practice for financial education.
 Participating in this network are regulators, central banks, ministries of finance and financial education agencies from OECD and non-OECD countries.

 The Financial Stability Board is an international body promoting international financial stability.

 Through the coordination of national and international entities with responsibilities in this respect, the Board encourages coherent implementation of regulatory, supervisory and other policies with an impact on the financial sector across jurisdictions.

 The Governor of Banco de Portugal is a member of the Financial Stability Board Regional Consultative Group for Europe.

-Banco de Portugal is a founding member of FinCoNet (International Financial Consumer Protection Organisation), an international organisation of authorities supervising market conduct as regards the marketingof retail banking products.
-The main goal of FinCoNet is to enhance the protection of consumers of banking products.
+Banco de Portugal is a founding member of FinCoNet (International Financial Consumer Protection Organisation), an international organisation of supervisory authorities which have responsibility for market conduct in the sale of retail banking products.
+FinCoNet’s main goal is to improve the protection of banking product consumers.